Economic Vitality: Developing the Exton Crossroads

 Forecast: Continued Growth

 Over time, population and job growth in Chester County and in West Whiteland Township is expected to continue.
-The Delaware Valley Regional Planning Commission forecasts that West Whiteland will add approximately 4,200 people and 6,300 jobs by 2045, growing at a slightly slower rate than Chester County overall.
+The Delaware Valley Regional Planning Commission forecasts that West Whiteland will add approximately 6,800 people and 5,800 jobs by 2050, growing at a slightly faster rate than Chester County overall.

 Focusing Growth on the Exton Crossroads